Sleep Apnea Mouth Guards

 Sleep apnea is linked to teeth grinding (bruxism), headaches and daytime sleepiness.
 Dental treatment with a sleep apnea mouth guard can be very effective in reducing or eliminating all these symptoms.

-Why a Dental Practice for Sleep Apnea
+Why Go to A Dental Practice for Sleep Apnea?

 Dentists are the medical professionals with the most knowledge of the structure of the mouth.
 We make molds of your teeth for many dental conditions.
 Sleep apnea mouth guards require an appointment to take a mold of your teeth.
 This ensures that the mouth guard will be custom made to fit properly in your mouth.
 A custom fit makes it more comfortable to wear and more effective.
 If you are in the Charlotte area, we can help with your sleep apnea mouth guard.